HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 # How to increase performance
 In this template, there are three main factors
-- Forveated Rendering
+- Forveated Rendering: Have a look on "Noticable mentions".
-- Single Pass / Multipass
+- Single Pass / Multipass: Using Single Pass, parts of the image for both eyes are reused for the other eye.
-- Reflection probe
+- Reflection probe: In order to make use of the environment reflections, the reflection probe updates the reflection "realtime".